sandstromviktor/MultiNERD/README.md

 | PER            | 0.983   | 0.979   | 0.987   | 121334    |
 | All            | 0.966   | 0.964   | 0.967   | 491466   |

+## Summary

+System A

+- Overall Performance: The model achieved an overall F1 score of 0.940 on the test dataset.
+- Category-wise Analysis:
+    - High Performers: The model excelled in categories such as FOOD (F1: 0.949), PER (F1: 0.927), and INST (F1: 0.889).
+    - Challenges: Some categories like BIO (F1: 0.333) and TIME (F1: 0.291) posed challenges for the model.
+    - Language Filter Impact: The language filtering with English subset did not negatively impact the model's performance, showcasing its adaptability across languages.
+This is probably due to the BERT model that has been previously trained on multiple languages.

+System B

+- Overall Performance: This model achieved a strong overall F1 score of 0.966 on the test dataset, surpassing System A in overall performance.
+- Category-wise Analysis:
+    - Consistency: The model demonstrated consistency across categories, with high F1 scores for ANIM, DIS, LOC, ORG, and PER.
+    - High Performers: Notable performance in categories like LOC (F1: 0.983) and PER (F1: 0.983).
+    - Multilingual Advantage: Training on a multilingual dataset proved beneficial, but could be due to the larger dataset.

+General Comments:
+- Data Size Impact: System B, trained on a larger multilingual dataset, outperformed System A in most categories.
+- Category-specific Challenges: Some categories consistently posed challenges in both systems, indicating potential areas for further improvement, such as BIO and TIME.
+- Label Normalization: There are indications of label normalization or spreading that may benefit from further investigation and refinement.
+- Error Analysis: In-depth error analysis on misclassified instances can provide insights into specific challenges and guide targeted improvements.